 To the extent possible, the district shall focus on preventive strategies which increase students' connectedness to school, create a support network of peers and trusted adults, and provide techniques for conflict resolution.
-The district shall investigate and resolve any complaint of bullying, intimidation, harassment, or discrimination in accordance with law and district policy.
-For further detail, please refer to BP 5141.5
+The district shall investigate and resolve any complaint of bullying, intimidation, harassment, or discrimination in accordance with law and district policy - (BP 5141.5).